 Tim Nash is a speaker and occasional author, who randomly pops up all over the internet.
 If you are interested in Tim coming to your event or want him to come to speak and comment this is the place to look.

 What would you like to know about:

 Tim is the WordPress Platform Lead at 34SP.com a Managed WordPress Host he is a regular speaker & author on subjects related to WordPress, Security, Hosting and Performance online.
 He is happy to discuss aspects of WordPress, Security and Hosting with media outlets.

 Tim is based in the United Kingdom, with easy access to Manchester/Salford, Leeds and Sheffield.
-He also has high speed internet access and an appropriate recording/stream space within his office.
+He also has high-speed internet access and an appropriate recording/stream space within his office.
 This includes up to 4k video and good audio.

-Contacting Tim, to arrange interview/comment or appearance please contact site at timnash.co.uk in subject please clearly state a request for a media appearance.
+Contacting Tim, to arrange interview/comment or appearance please contact site at timnash.co.uk in the subject please clearly state a request for a media appearance.

 Remuneration and riders

 I love talking and am very fortunate to be at the stage where I can say I have spoken at hundreds of events mostly small but also larger conferences around the world.

 Most of the time, I will not look for remuneration my workplace 34SP.com support my speaking engagements within community and as such I will happily come and speak for free at events if they meet the following criteria:

 - If an event makes a profit this is put into “community events and opportunities”